 Most recently, Industry has been designated the sight of the future Los Angeles Stadium, which if built would mean return American football to the Los Angeles County.
 Above is an artist’s conception.
 Apparently the artist also conceives of the surrounding warehouses being obliterated and replaced with large, well maintained lawns.

 Befitting its name, Industry is almost entirely industrial (92%) and just a little commercial (8%).
 The last census found that only 219 people even call Industry home — it’s not called “The City of Residents,” after all.
 Most are members of city council or their friends living in city-owned properties and rented below market rate (but off-limits to outsiders).
 Elections for city council are almost never held.
-The tiny population of Industrians are roughly 62% Latino (mostly Mexican), 24% white (mostly Danish) and 9% Asian.
-On paper Industry’s political situation might resemble that of North Korea but it is an open city, welcoming visitors and explorers, so explore it I did.
+The tiny population of Industrians are roughly 62% Latino (primarily Mexican), 24% white (primarily Danish) and 9% Asian.
+On paper, Industry’s political situation might resemble that of North Korea but it is an open city, welcoming visitors and explorers, so explore it I did.

 Interestingly, Industry produces about 35,000 to 50,000 tons of pre-consumer food waste daily, mostly cheese by-products and imperfect tortillas.
 In a novel solution, the city’s garbage trucks run on cheese by-products.
 They could call it, therefore, “City of Cheese Waste,” but there’s more to Industry than curds and whey.